dataeducator/student_academic_success/README.md

 * The top 5 feature importances are identified and displayed for various models (Random Forest, SVM, Decision Trees, K Nearest neighbors), with a notification for models without feature importances.
 * The random forest is the most performative model with a recall score of __0.76__
 * The confusion matrix for random forest suggests that our predicts student dropouts and graduates much better than it predicts students who are enrolled:
-  - Dropout as Dropout prediction: correct 76 out of 100 times
+  - Dropout as a Dropout prediction: correct 76 out of 100 times
-  - Graduate as Graduate prediction: correct 93 out of 100 times
+  - Graduate as a Graduate prediction: correct 93 out of 100 times
-  - Enrolled as Enrolled prediction: correct 30 out of 100 times
+  - Enrolled as an Enrolled prediction: correct 30 out of 100 times
-  - Enrolled as Dropout prediction: correct 26 out of 100 times
+  - Enrolled as a Dropout prediction: correct 26 out of 100 times
-  - Graduated as Dropout prediction: correct 3 out of 100 times
+  - Graduated as a Dropout prediction: correct 3 out of 100 times

 Top 5 Coefficients for Logistic Regression:
 - Curricular units 2nd sem (approved): 1.4406130311414413